mike01/ifi/README.md

 which process is initiating an outgoing connection to allow an educated white/blacklisting of connections.

+Note: Packets with UDP target or source port 53 are always allowed outgoing/incoming.
+These two rules would have to be added manually if applied on a different machine.
 ### Prerequisites
 - Un*x based operating system
 - python 3.x